 What does aji amarillo mean?
 What’s the history if this chili?

-In Spanish, aji means “chili” and amarillo means “yellow”, so simply aji amarillo is a “yellow chili”.
+In Spanish, aji means “chili” and amarillo means “yellow”, so simply aji amarillo is a “yellow chili.”
 Logical, yes, and it belies the generations this chili has impacted.
-It has been a staple of Peruvian cusine for hundreds of years.
+It has been a staple of Peruvian cuisine for hundreds of years.
 In fact, the Incas used this chili which speaks to its long heritage.
 Its other name – Peruvian pepper – is truly more to the point.
 This is a chili that heats the blood of a nation and has done so for years.

 How hot is the aji amarillo?

-At 30,000 to 50,000 Scoville heat units, it matches up with cayenne pepper and tabasco chilies.
-It sits right in the middle of the medium heat section of the Scoville scale.
-Comparing it to our jalapeño reference point, the aji amarillo is four to twenty times hotter.
-It’s not so mild as to merely be a simmer and not so hot as to turn off all but the serious spicy food fans.
-It’s a heat that pushes the envelope but doesn’t burn it up.
+At 30,000 to 50,000 Scoville heat units (SHU), the aji amarillo matches the spiciness of cayenne peppers and tabasco chilies.
+It sits right in the middle of the medium heat range of the Scoville scale.
+Comparing it to our jalapeño reference point, the aji amarillo is four to twenty times hotter than a jalapeño pepper.
+It’s noticeably spicy, but cayenne sits on many spice racks, so this is a heat more than a few can enjoy.

 The name “yellow chili” speaks to the look, of course.
-But as the aji amarillo ages, it turns from yellow to a fiery orange, sort of like the sun itself.
+But as the aji amarillo ages, it turns from yellow to a bright orange, sort of like the sun itself.
 They grow to four or five inches in length, with a slim chili body and thick juicy walls.

-There are so many flavors meshing together here – a clean sunny taste, hints of tropical fruit, and a slightly raisiny finish (that’s highlighted when this chili is dried).
-Some compare it to a scotch bonnet pepper in flavor (but much milder), and that’s about right.
+There are so many flavors meshing together here – a clean sunny taste, hints of tropical fruit, and a slightly raisiny finish (that’s highlighted when this chili is dried.)
+Some compare the fruity flavor to a scotch bonnet pepper (but much milder), and that’s about right.
 Though we find the scotch bonnet to be slightly fruitier and the aji amarillo to be more bright in taste.
 Its flavor profile and broader shape just makes it a little more usable across a variety of recipes and cooking methods.